 Thus, my asset allocation is as follows.

-- A decent portfolio in buy-and-hold, which I think everyone should have.
+- A decent portfolio in buy-and-hold, which I think everyone should have if they can.

 - My business.
-Starting or buying a business is an intensely personal decision. (insert stats on failure rate) I can’t make this decision for you in either direction, but only advise on how best to allocate your money given the decision you made.
+Starting or buying a business is an intensely personal decision.
+I can’t make this decision for you in either direction, but only advise on how best to allocate your money given the decision you made.

-- Leverage vs the portfolio if possible.
+- I am looking to leverage the portfolio if possible – not all brokers have good enough interest rates for this to be worthwhile.
 I won’t recommend this to anyone, it’s finicky to manage and even then the risk is outsize for all but the most risk-happy of people.

-- A bit in a TAA portfolio – there will be drag, it’s timing the market, etc. This doesn’t come recommended because it’s finicky, higher-risk, and takes more effort and willpower than most people have.
+- I am putting together NZ-available equivalent funds to create a TAA portfolio – there will be drag, it’s timing the market, etc. This doesn’t come recommended because it’s finicky, higher-risk, and takes more effort and willpower than most people have.
 (Staying the course is harder when it involves actively doing something you don’t feel good about with large amounts of money, compared to just hanging on for dear life as in buy-and-hold portfolios.)

 - Cryptocurrency, options, etc in a small allocation (barbell).
 Not practical to recommend on account of the amount of research involved – my fees would have to be immense to justify doing other people’s research in this sector.